Raspberry Pi Shopping List

 An operating system: Even if you buy an SD card with the OS installed, you will want to re-install the OS every term because your SD cards will have old student work on them.
 The Raspberry Pi operating systems are free to download, and the Raspberry Pi Foundation has instructions for downloading and installing an OS.
 Use Raspbian, not NOOBS.
 Be sure to set aside some time if you need to do 15-20 installs!
 We've written some instructions for duplicating multiple SD cards.

 A USB keyboard and mouse: You'll need a USB keyboard and mouse for each Pi.
 (Bluetooth works, too, but wired devices will be much less fiddly in the classroom.)
 You can probably find these in a closet at your school.
-If not, a keyboard/mouse combo will cost $15 from Amazon.
+If not, a generic keyboard/mouse combo will cost $15 from Amazon.
+If you have a little extra cash, the official white and raspberry red keyboard and mouse combo is available from CanaKit for $25.

 A monitor and cable: The Raspberry Pi video output is in HDMI format.
 If your school has HDMI monitors, you're good to go!
 Just plug the HDMI cable into the Raspberry Pi.
-If money is burning a hole in your pocket, you can get a 20" HDMI monitor for $67.
+If money is burning a hole in your pocket, you can get a 20" HDMI monitor for $75.
 Bigger ones will cost more.
 You'll also need an HDMI cable for about $7.
+For the Pi 4, you need a cable with a micro HDMI connector on one end and a regular HDMI connector on the other.

 Parts!
 The whole point of the Raspberry Pi is for kids to build stuff; otherwise, it's just another computer.
-An education parts kit for about $17 will let students experiment with LEDs, a pushbutton, a buzzer, a couple of sensors, and other material.
+An education parts kit for about $23 will let students experiment with LEDs, a pushbutton, a buzzer, a couple of sensors, and other material.
 You probably want to consider these to be expendable and plan on buying new kits every year or two.
+Our friends at Low Voltage Labs make a similar parts pack, available through Amazon, without the temperature and motion sensors.

 A case, maybe?
 You can find many cases for the Raspberry Pi, and most starter kits include a case.
 You don't need it.
 If your students are building stuff, they'll work with the Raspberry Pi out of the case anyway.
 Instead, pick up a plastic storage box like these for two dollars or so each or see what the Container Store has.
 (If you want to store cables, too, you'll need a bigger box.)
 You probably want to put each Raspberry Pi and its SD card in an anti-static bag for storage.
 Twelve bucks will get more than you can ever use!

 But I really want a case!
-OK, look into Pimoroni's Coupé Pibow 3 B+.
-At $9.50 plus shipping, it will add nearly a third to the cost of the Raspberry Pi itself.
+OK, look into Pimoroni's Pibow Coupé 3 B+.
+At $10.00 plus shipping, it will add nearly a third to the cost of the Raspberry Pi itself.
 However, it is cool, and it protects your Raspberry Pi while leaving all the hackable stuff accessible to your students.
 It also provides protection against short circuits, particularly on the bottom of your Raspberry Pi.
-Some Assembly Required.™ Beware: Not all versions of this case will work with the Model 3 B+; you need part number PIM341.
+Some Assembly Required.™ Beware: This case will not fit a Pi 4.
+Also, not all versions of this case will work with the Model 3 B+; you need part number PIM341.
+Adafruit has the Coupé Pibow 3 B+ case for a few bucks more than Newark, but if you're buying other stuff from Adafruit, you might make it up in shipping charges.
+Adafruit also has a similar case that's less expensive, but not quite as cool.

 Bottom line: If you have keyboards, mouses, and DVI or HDMI capable monitors, you can equip each pair of students for $80-90.
 You may be able to bring the prices down further with education or quantity discounts.